-For more detailed guidance, see the ECB's Guide to fit and proper assessments.
-The criteria used in assessing appointments to the management body as part of a licensing procedure are the same as those used in regular fit and proper assessments.
+For more detailed guidance, see the ECB Guide to fit and proper assessments

+The criteria used in assessing appointments to the management body as part of a licensing procedure are the same as those used in regular fit and proper procedures.

-As the assessment process is subject to the principle of proportionality, it is tailored to the anticipated systemic importance and forecast risk profile of the applicant entity.
-The following points illustrate how the proportionality principle is applied.
+As the assessment process is subject to the principle of proportionality, it can be tailored to the envisaged systemic importance and forecast risk profile of the applicant entity.
+The following points illustrate how the proportionality principle is applied:

-By definition, credit institutions applying for licence extensions are already licensed and supervised by either the ECB or the NCA, depending on their significance.
-Therefore, only new management body members who will be appointed as a result of the extension will be assessed.
+- The assessment of the reputation of the appointees/candidates will be conducted in the same manner for all applicants, regardless of the applicant entity's future status as significant or less significant; proportionality does not apply. - By definition, credit institutions applying for licence extensions are already licensed and supervised by either the ECB or the NCA, depending on their significance.
+Therefore, only new management body members that will be appointed as a result of the extension will be assessed.